COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Pennsylvania/README_PA.md

 ```
 ## Re-creating cleaning process

-There are five do-files to re-create the output files:
+There are six do-files to re-create the output files:
 - Run "PA_All_DataRequest.do" to clean the data for 2015-2022.
 The specific code for each year is also hidden -- unhide as needed to get the years you want.
 - Run the PA_EDFactsParticipation_2015_2021 do file to add in particpation data for 2015-2021.
 -  Run "PA_2022.do" to clean the data for 2022.